Supan-Roy/Just-The-Answer/README.md

 2. Get an answer
 3. Click the "Copy Main Answer" button (appears at the top of responses)
 4. The answer is copied to your clipboard
-5. Paste directly into Word, Google Docs, or any text editor
+5. Paste directly into Word, Google Docs, or any text editor (Word receives a math-safe text fallback by design)

 ### Copy by Block
 1. Hover over any section of the answer